termicoder/termicoder/documentation/samplerun.md

 so we run
 `cd PROB1`
 `termicoder view this`
-`termicoder view this` opens the problem statement (which is saved as html file by termicoder in a problems directory) in your default browser.
+this opens the problem statement (which is saved as html file by termicoder in a problems directory) in your default browser.
 You can change defaults using `termicoder view this -ed` we recommend use of a commandline browser such as **w3m**/**elinks**

 ### NOTE from now we will assume we are in the folder PROB1 untill we say otherwise